-5.1.5.
-Processing of Special Categories of Personal Data
+5.1.4 Processing of Special Categories of Personal Data

 Special categories of Personal Data can be processed only if the law requires this or the Data Subject has given his/her explicit consent.
-For guidance in respect of consent please see HERE.
+For guidance in respect of consent please see the intranet.
 Special categories of Personal Data can also be processed if it is mandatory for asserting, exercising or defending legal claims.
-Within the EEA, special categories of Personal Data may also be processed for scientific and historical research and for statistical purposes
+Special categories of Personal

-(Article 9(2)(j)), subject to appropriate additional measures.
-Before relying on this provisions, the advice of the DPO or CPO must be obtained.
+Data may be further processed for scientific and historical research and for statistical purposes (Paragraph 2.1(1)((a)(i) of the NDPR , subject to appropriate additional measures.
+Before relying on this provisions, the advice of the DPO must be obtained.

-5.1.6.
-User Data and Internet
+5.1.5 User Data and Internet